NY1024/ny1024.github.io/_pages/about.md

 ## News and Updates
 * 01/2024 I completed the translation of "AI for Cybersecurity: A Handbook of Use Cases"

-* 06/2023 I got master degree from Chinese Academy of Sciences.
+* 06/2023 I obtained my M.Eng from Chinese Academy of Sciences.

 * 03/2023 One paper is accepted by **Cybersecurity**.